 Text Felix Petty

-Halston Sage is one of those girls who are unfathomably brilliant at everything: she was editor of her high school newspaper, student council representative, equestrian team rider, and school ambassador.
+Halston Sage is one of those girls who are unfathomably brilliant at everything.
+She was editor of her high school newspaper, a student council representative, equestrian team rider, and school ambassador.
 On top of that, she's also a highly talented young actress.
-Growing up in Los Angeles, a career in the entertainment industry is perhaps inevitable; but for the 23-year-old it's more a case of nature than nurture.
+Growing up in Los Angeles, a career in the entertainment industry is perhaps inevitable; but for the 23-year-old, it's more a case of nature than nurture.
 Her desire to tell stories is an intrinsic part of who she is.
 "When I was little, I would always make up a show to put on at the dinner table to make my family laugh," she recalls.
 She made her acting debut on the American sitcom, Victorious, while her silver screen debut came with a small role in Sofia Coppola's Bling Ring.
 Then came Paper Towns, an adaptation of John Green's coming-of-age novel, starring Cara Delevingne and Nat Wolff.
 Cast in the role of Lacey Pemberton, the beautiful best friend and one of the most popular girls in school, Halston was able to breathe life into the stereotypical mean girl role, adding a nuanced, human, and compassionate element to the character.
 "I think it's very interesting to look at life from someone else's perspective," she muses, "to put yourself in that person's circumstance it helps you to appreciate and relate more to other people in your life."

 Text Tish Weinstock

 The force is strong with Billie; the daughter of legend Carrie Fisher and Hollywood agent Bryan Lourd, the 24-year-old has already proven herself to be a talented actor with a lead role in Fox's horror series Scream Queens.
 Although initially discouraged from pursuing such a career by her parents, early plans to become a neurosurgeon were quickly forgotten as the desire to act set in.
 She has applied the resulting passion to a role in the forthcoming Billionaire Boys Club.
-Filmed in New Orleans, she stars alongside her Scream Queens co-star Emma Roberts, Taron Egerton and Ansel Elgort, in what she promises will be a "a fast-paced party of a movie."
+Filmed in New Orleans, she stars alongside her Scream Queens co-star Emma Roberts, Taron Egerton, and Ansel Elgort, in what she promises will be a "a fast-paced party of a movie."
 Also just wrapped is Star Wars: Episode VIII, which, following her brief appearance in The Force Awakens, will see her reprise the role of Lieutenant Connix for a whole lot more screen time.
 Things seem to be falling into place quite nicely, but she notes that there is a downside to having a famous family.
 "I feel like I have to work twice as hard to prove to people I deserve what I have."
-Keeping her chin up, she recalls the good advice her mother gave her back in 4th grade.
+Keeping her chin up, she recalls the good advice her mother gave her back in fourth grade.
 "I got in trouble and was sent home.
-My mum came to pick me up and pulled over and asked, "do you want to be an asshole when you grow up?'
+My mom came to pick me up and pulled over and asked, "do you want to be an asshole when you grow up?'
 That definitely stuck with me."
 Thank the Lourd for mothers!